markdom/specification/1.0/markdom.md

 A [*Markdom link content*][] is represented as a XML element with local name `Link`.

 The XML element must have an attribute with name `uri`.
 The value of this attribute must be the value of `uri` parameter.

+The XML element may have an attribute with name `title`.
+The value of this attribute, if present, must  be the value of `title` parameter.

 The child node list of the XML element must contain the representations of the [*Markdom contents*][] the represented [*Markdom link content*][] consists of and may contain text nodes that contain only whitespace.